 How to learn live coding

 At this week’s london live coding meetup, someone asked how to learn live coding.
 People gave lots of different suggestions.
 Here they all are.
-I’ve tried to remember them all, but if I missed any, let me (Lu) know on the london discord server or anywhere else.

-Or if you have anything to add or edit, please go for it :)
+Over time, people have added more resources to this list!
+If you have anything to add or edit, please go for it :)

 Resources